icecube/alertstack/README.md

 python examples/???_neutrino_alert/create_table_correlations.py
 ```

 and a list with all the correlations will be printed.
+This last script also performs a post-unblinding check.
+It estimates separately for LED and HED events (reconstructed respectively with SplineMPE with likelihood scan and Millipede Wilks) the contribution to the final test statistic.